-Well, now I can use these value plans or designs in my paintings.
-I can also alter them as I see fit then use them, cut them up again in a different way, or make bigger designs out of several.
+Well, now you can use these value plans or designs in paintings.
+You can also alter them as you see fit, then use them, cut them up again in a different way, or make bigger designs out of several.
 I’ve changed the one from above so it’s more to my liking (below).

-Having a design I like that has impact, movement and interest helps the painting process in general, as well as guiding my decision-making as paintings near completion.
+Having a design you like that has impact, movement and interest helps the painting process in general, as well as guiding decision-making when paintings near completion.
 Notice I said guide.
 These things are not carved in stone!

 I’m looking forward to where both these exercises might take my work.

 Subscribe here to receive fortnightly issues of “Studio News”.

 Click here to find out about exhibitions Wendy currently has work in.